-Performance-based Assessment (Tk20 submission required) Individualized Education Program - (100% points)
+Performance-based Assessment (Tk20 submission required) Individualized Education Program Project - (100% points)

-The required PBA assignment for this course is an Individualized Education Program (IEP).
+The required PBA assignment for this course is an Individualized Education Program (IEP) Project.
 Students will work to craft a well-developed IEP on a case K-12 student with disabilities.

 Specific instructions will be given in the directions packet that will be distributed on the first night of class.

-College Wide Common Assessment (TK20 submission required) None
+College Wide Common Assessment (TK20 submission required) $\ensuremath{\mathrm{N/A}}$

-Performance-based Common Assignments (No Tk20 submission required)None
+Performance-based Common Assignments (No Tk20 submission required) See Professional Learning Community Group and Assignments below.